kevinlokewy/ip/docs/README.md

 ### find

 The find function allows users to search for a specific keyword in their list.
-The output will show all the tasks, with their corresponding indexes, to the user.
+The output will show all the tasks to the user.
 The function can only take in 1 keyword at a time.

 Format: find KEYWORD